Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Evaluative Case Studies with Domain Experts

-We apply abstraction alignment to benchmark BERT~\citep{delvin2019bert}, RoBERTa~\citep{liu2019roberta}, and GPT-2~\citep{radford2019language} language models.
-We test the models using the S-TEST dataset which contains sentence prompts for masked token prediction of the sentence's subject's occupation, location, and birthplace~\citep{huang2023can}.
+In this case study, we evaluate abstraction alignment's ability to improve language model specificity testing through interactive analysis with experts (\cref{sec:language-model-specificity-qualitative}) and quantitative benchmarks (\cref{sec:language-model-specificity-quantitative}).
+We apply abstraction alignment to measure the specificity of five BERT~\citep{delvin2019bert}, RoBERTa~\citep{liu2019roberta}, and GPT-2~\citep{radford2019language} language models.
+We evaluate each model on the S-TEST~\citep{huang2023can} specificity benchmark dataset, containing sentence prompts for masked token prediction of the subject's occupation, location, and birthplace.
 Each of the prompts is labeled with a corresponding specific answer and general answer.
-For instance the prompt ``\textit{Lake Louise Ski Resort is in}'' is paired with the specific answer ``\textit{Alberta}'' and the general answer ``\textit{Canada}''~\citep{huang2023can}.
-For each of the three tasks we create a human abstraction DAG by mapping the S-TEST specific answers to nodes in the WordNet abstraction DAG~\citep{miller1995wordnet, fellbaum1998wordnet}.
+For instance the prompt ``\textit{Lake Louise Ski Resort is located in [MASK]}'' is paired with the specific answer ``\textit{Alberta}'' and the general answer ``\textit{Canada}''~\citep{huang2023can}.
+To create fitted abstraction graphs, we map the model's output distribution over every possible answer to words in a lexical graph.
+We create the human abstraction graph by mapping the S-TEST specific answers to nodes in the WordNet DAG~\citep{miller1995wordnet, fellbaum1998wordnet}.
 We compute edges between nodes using WordNet's hypernym/hyponym and holynym/meronym functions, creating an abstraction graph of precise and general answers related to the task.
+Since WordNet is an extensive lexical graph, it contains many concepts relevant to occupations and locations, making it a valuable proxy for human lexical knowledge on these tasks.
+For example, it expands occupation specificity analysis from two concepts at two levels of abstraction to over 1,500 concepts across 9 levels of abstraction.